In Question System and Industries

 ???
 What is to say that any sense of ‘self serving’ and ‘entitlement’

-gaining and maintaining the position
+maintaining the position of privilege

-source of monetary growth’ (i.e. bank lending) courtesy of the ‘Independent Monetary
+monetary growth’ (i.e. bank lending) courtesy of the ‘Independent Monetary

-that “the great contribution
+system that “the great contribution

 to If made aware, many people might see the failings of ‘ “Isn’t the Banking Sector supposed to be